 As a historian who believes that intellectually serious work can speak to wide audiences beyond the academy, Goodheart often seeks intersections between the past and present.
 His articles and book reviews appear frequently in the The New York Times, (where he also served as deputy editor of the Op-Ed page), National Geographic, Smithsonian, The American Scholar, and other publications.
 His broadcast appearances include CNN, C-SPAN, and National Public Radio (“Fresh Air,” “Morning Edition,” “All Things Considered”).
 His work has been widely taught and anthologized, including in the 11th, 12th, and 13th editions of The Norton Reader.

-Among his scholarly honors, Goodheart is a Distinguished Lecturer of the Organization of American Historians (2014-16) and an elected member of the American Antiquarian Society (2010).
+Among his scholarly honors, Goodheart is the recipient of a National Endowment for the Humanities Public Scholar Award, a Distinguished Lecturer of the Organization of American Historians (2014-16) and an elected member of the Society of American Historians (2016) and the American Antiquarian Society (2010).
 He has lectured at the Smithsonian, the National Archives, the Library of Congress, Harvard, Yale (Poynter Fellow in Journalism, 2012), the National Constitution Center, the National Council for History Education (keynote speaker, 2013), the American Association for State and Local History (keynote speaker, 2012), and many other venues.

 In 2006, after several years as a part-time scholar-in-residence at Washington College, Goodheart was appointed Director of the College’s C.V.
 Starr Center for the study of the American Experience.
 The position was endowed by the Hodson Trust later that year as the Hodson Trust-Griswold Directorship.
 Under his leadership, the Starr Center has focused on exploring new approaches to America’s past and present, on fostering the art of historical writing, and on opening doorways to on- and off-campus opportunities for Washington College students.
 The Center is interdisciplinary and works with faculty and students in a broad range of academic departments.